15 Best Things To Do in Budapest, Hungary 15 Best Things To Do in Budapest, Hungary

 Getting around Budapest

 Getting from A to B in Budapest is no problem.
 The metro system spreads throughout all popular parts of the city, and the same goes for the tram and busses.
-The metro in Budapest is one of the oldest in the whole of Europe and also one of the best if you’d ask us.
+The metro in Budapest is one of the oldest in the whole of Europe and also one of the best if you ask us.

 A single ticket for metro, bus, or tram costs 350 HUF ($1.10 USD).
 Multi-day passes can also be bought at the vending machines.
-Or save even more by getting a Budapest card!

 Hotels in Budapest

 Budapest has plenty of options for all budgets when it comes to hotels and hostels (you can search for your hostel here).
-The best areas to stay are on the Pest side between Keleti station and the Danube River, where most is happening.

 Budapest’s Best Places to Eat